Hear out Dr. Benjamin Polan on ear pain in Beverly, MA

 How the ear is connected to the jaw

-Because the temporomandibular joint, or TMJ, is very closely connected to the muscles that control the ears, when this joint is misaligned or otherwise malfunctioning it puts pressure on the muscles that both surround and control the ears and in turn can place excess pressure on the ear’s nerves.
-Also, the pain of the TMJ disorder sometimes is simply being transferred so that it is felt in the ears when it is actually originating in the jaw.
+Because the temporomandibular joint is very closely connected to the muscles that control the ears, a misalignment or malfunction puts pressure on the muscles that both surround and control the ears and in turn can place excess pressure on the ear’s nerves.
+Also, the pain of TMJ disorder is sometimes transferred directly to the ears as opposed to its origin point in the jaw.

-Finding the unique cause of your pain will help to determine which course of treatment will be used, so your TMJ dentist will conduct a very thorough patient history and physical examination to discover the underlying facial anatomy problems related to your disorder.
+Finding the unique cause of your pain will help to determine which course of treatment will be used, so a TMJ dentist such as Dr. Benjamin Polan in Beverly, MA will conduct a very thorough patient history and physical examination to discover the underlying problems.

 Symptoms of TMJ ear pain